 The most important reason to prepare a Last Will & Testament, particularly for young couples, is the peace of mind of knowing that your children will be brought up by people you designate.
 In the normal situation the guardianship of your children will not be determined until the death of the second parent.
 If your spouse is alive at the time of your death, then obviously, your spouse will raise your children.
 Should you and your spouse die together, or should your spouse predecease you, and then you die, a guardian must be appointed for your children.
 There are two types of guardianship, one for the person who will raise your children, and the second for a Trustee of the money you leave your children.
 Although they might be the same person, it is not required.
 In estates with large amounts of money, a bank might be a Trustee or Co-Trustee to insure that the money is spent only for the care of your children.

-property.
+death.
+Children aren't property.
 You can't pass on their custody to anyone.
 You

-that the Court appoint the guardian you prefer.
+can only recommend that the Court appoint the guardian you prefer.
 You have

 input into the Court's decision through your Last Will and Testament.
-The court will
+The court

-give first consideration to those people you name in your Last
+will normally give first consideration to those people you name in your Last

 In cases of divorced parents, should the custodial parent die, then the surviving natural parent, with or without your consent, will normally be granted guardianship of the children of the parties.
 It is a rare situation where the Court will appoint a guardian other than a natural parent who is still alive.
 The same is true in cases of divorced parents where the custodial parent has remarried and then subsequently dies.
 Unless the step-parent has adopted the child, the Court will normally give first consideration to the natural parent.
 In this situation, appointing a separate guardian of the money of the child is advisable.
 It is essential that a Lawyer be consulted when preparing a Last will and Testament, particularly if you desire someone other than your ex-spouse to be guardian.